 Vitex offers athermal AWGs completely immune to extreme temperature variations making them ideal for outside plant applications.

 The major advantages of an athermal AWG are that there is no need for power supply or temperature monitoring of the AWG device.
 In Vitex athermal AWGs, athermalization is achieved by mechanical compensation.

 AWG Advantages & Applications

 The key advantage of AWGs over TFFs is that their cost is not dependent on wavelength count making them extremely cost-effective for high channel count applications.
 The other advantage of the AWG is the flexibility in selecting channel numbers and spacing.
 As a result, various kinds of AWGs can be fabricated in a similar manner.
 Integration is another key benefit of AWG.
 Vitex offers integrated Mux/Demux modules and AWG based Optical Channel Monitors.

 AWGs especially athermal AWGs are a great choice for cost-effective future proof communication networks.
 Our latest product, ultra-wideband AAWGs feature “super flat tops” to target 400-Gbps network applications.
-You can check out all our AWG products here.

 If you have any questions, please contact Vitex at firstname.lastname@example.org